Pharmacy Care

 • kills head lice and nits

-• apply the lotion and shampoo as directed: use a fine-tooth comb afterwards to remove dead lice
+• apply the lotion and foam as directed: use a fine-tooth comb afterwards to remove dead lice

-• don’t use a hair dryer after applying the lotion due to alcohol content; this should also be avoided in asthmatics
+• don’t use a hair dryer after applying the lotion; allow to dry naturally

 • avoid contact with eyes, mouth and inside the nose